Jose Manuel Alba

-Jose Manuel "Joeman" Falqueza Alba (born May 12, 1975) is a Filipino politician who is a representative in the 19th Congress of the Philippines.
+Jose Manuel "Joeman" Falqueza Alba (born May 12, 1975) is a Filipino politician who is a representative for the 1st District of Bukidnon in the House of Representatives of the Philippines since 2022.

 Personal life

 Alba's wife is former representative Malou Acosta.

 Political career

 Congressman

 He ran for Bukidnon's 1st congressional district, running against his brother-in-law Nereus Acosta.
 He ran with the local Bukidnon Paglaum Party.
 During his tenure, he created, along with five other representatives, the Climate Accountability Act or House Bill 9609 on November 22, 2023.
 Another bill Alba created was the House Bill 9935, declaring a state of disaster allowing resources to endure proactive measures during a disaster.

 Membership

 As a congressman, he has multiple positions in committees, including: